shaloo/docs.arcana/docs/web3-stack/validators.md

 ### Share Generation

-{{config.extra.arcana.product_name}} uses various algorithms for a secure ADKG subsystem.
+{{config.extra.arcana.sdk_name}} uses various algorithms for a secure ADKG subsystem.
 It includes a  [robust asynchronous DPSS mechanism](https://eprint.iacr.org/2022/971) to protect user keys and handle malicious nodes.
-We are adding features like key share repair and refresh, as well as {{config.extra.arcana.product_name}} multi-factor authentication (MFA) and multi-party computation (MPC) for enhanced security and ease of use.
+We are adding features like key share repair and refresh, as well as {{config.extra.arcana.sdk_name}} multi-factor authentication (MFA) feature and multi-party computation (MPC) for enhanced security and ease of use.

 ### Assembly